Manoa Campus

 APPROACH

-MKThink assessed campus patterns and perceptions using advanced sensor and crowd-sourced tools and then analyzed building conditions, space utilization, and scheduling to understand opportunities for expanding the effective capacity of the campus beyond just building new.
-MKThink then identified specific strategies and guidelines for the targeted transformation of high-impact locations on campus.
+MKThink assessed campus patterns and perceptions using advanced sensors and crowd-sourced tools.
+The team then analyzed building conditions, space utilization, and scheduling to understand opportunities for expanding the effective capacity of the existing campus.
+Finally, MKThink identified specific strategies and guidelines for the targeted transformation of high-impact locations on campus.

 RESULT